fullstack-development/developers-roadmap/backend/junior-1/haskell.md

   * How it differs from eager evaluation?
 What are the pros and cons of lazy evaluation?
   * What is thunk?
     * Describe the concept of its inner structure.
-    * When in-memory representation of thunk occupies less space than storing the actual value of an object and visa versa?
+    * When in-memory representation of thunk occupies less space than storing the actual value of an object and vice versa?
     * Can you nest thunks?
   * What are outside in and inside out evaluation?
   * What is the difference between call by value, call by name and call by need?